Vanessa22400/Marketing_Measurement_Incrementality_Analysis/README.md

 ## Exploratory Data Analysis

 ![Regional KPIs](Images/3_1_kpis.png)
-*3-year cumulative performance: Switzerland generates 3.2x more revenue than Germany with the same spend.*
+*3-year cumulative performance: Switzerland generates 3.2x more revenue than Germany with the same spend.
+ROI calculated on total marketing spend across all channels.*

 ![Seasonality](Images/3_2_seasonality.png)
 *Q4 drives the strongest revenue across all markets.
 Switzerland peaks at nearly €58,000/day in December.*